ricardojoserf/TrickDump/README.md

-# TrickDump - "python-flavour" branch
+# TrickDump - Python branch

 This branch implements the same functionality as the main branch but using Python3.
 As an addition, it allows to create the zip file with a password.